What Are Gas Fees in Crypto?

 Ethereum and Bitcoin have fees associated with their transactions, but how these fees are calculated and used slightly differs.

 On the other hand, in Bitcoin, fees are often referred to as "transaction fees" or "miner fees."
 Bitcoin uses the proof-of-work model, where miners use powerful computers to solve complex math problems.
-When a miner successfully solves a problem, they're rewarded with new Bitcoins.
-Transaction fees in Bitcoin are paid to encourage miners to include your transaction in a block and prioritise it over other transactions.

 - Ethereum gas fees are paid for the computational effort needed to execute operations on the Ethereum network.